bugbountydegen/awesome-layerzero/hackathon-success-guide.md

   - [Intro to LayerZero V2 & Omnichain Apps for Beginners](https://www.youtube.com/watch?v=W0J_Jz76apE)
   - [Mastering Cross Chain State Retrieval](https://www.youtube.com/watch?v=DEvfd44q5ys)

-## 🎯 Hackathon Project Ideas

-A few project idea starters, to give you some inspiration.

-- **Omnichain Yield Aggregator:** Create a dApp that automatically finds the best yield opportunities for a specific asset (e.g., USDC) across multiple supported chains and allows users to deposit/withdraw from a single interface, using `lzRead` for cross-chain state checks.
-- **Cross-Chain NFT Utility Unlocker:** Build an ONFT project where owning the NFT on _any_ supported chain grants access to specific features or content within a dApp deployed on a different chain.
-- **Composable DeFi Strategy Builder:** Leverage LayerZero Composability to create a dApp where users can chain together actions across different protocols on multiple chains in a sequence managed by LayerZero messages.
-For example:
-  - Swap on Uniswap (ETH) →
-  - Bridge Asset via OFT →
-  - Deposit into Aave (Polygon)
-- **Decentralized Cross-Chain Oracle:** Use `lzRead` and potentially `lzMap`/`lzReduce` to build a system where contracts can request aggregated data (e.g., median token price) from multiple chains, providing a more resilient oracle feed.
-- **Omnichain Governance Portal:** Design a system where a DAO's governance token (OFT) holders can vote on proposals from any chain where the token exists, with votes securely tallied on a designated home chain via LayerZero messaging.

-## 💰 Prizes & Bounties

-[Bounties for ETHGlobal Prague](https://ethglobal.com/events/prague/prizes#layerzero) (the nearest hackathon) are listed below.

-#### **lzRead Track - $4000**

-- 1st place - $2,500
-- 2nd place - $1,500

-Develop a comprehensive solution using [LayerZero Read](https://docs.layerzero.network/v2/developers/evm/lzread/overview) (`lzRead`) to request, retrieve, and process external on-chain state from destination blockchains.

-Your solution should use `lzRead` to perform cross-chain data queries and update state on the source or another destination chain based on the retrieved data.

-Projects should focus on secure and efficient cross-chain data queries, using features like `lzMap()` and `lzReduce()` for off-chain computation.

-#### Composability Track - $4000

-- 1st place - $2,500
-- 2nd place - $1,500

-Build an innovative application that showcases [LayerZero's horizontal composability](https://docs.layerzero.network/v2/developers/evm/composer/overview) features.
-Your project should break down a complex cross-chain workflow into discrete, sequential steps managed through LayerZero messages.

-Demonstrate how you can trigger follow-up actions (composed messages) on a destination chain after an initial LayerZero message is delivered, potentially involving interactions with multiple contracts or protocols across different chains.

-Focus on creating advanced, multi-step workflows that wouldn't be easily possible with traditional bridging or single atomic cross-chain transactions.
-Show how this approach improves user experience, reliability, or enables new use cases by decoupling operations and leveraging LayerZero's message-passing framework.

-#### General Prize Track - $2000

-- 1st place - $1,000
-- 2nd place - $1,000

-For outstanding projects utilizing any LayerZero feature (OApp, OFT, ONFT, lzRead, Composability) to build a compelling omnichain application.

-This track rewards creative and well-executed projects that demonstrate the power and potential of LayerZero, even if they don't fit perfectly into the specific `lzRead` or Composability tracks.
-Show us your best omnichain ideas!

 ## 📋 Judging Criteria

 - **Innovation & Creativity:** How novel is the idea?
 Does it leverage LayerZero's unique capabilities in interesting ways?